JakeFerrero/ticket-tracking-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TODO
-1. make base modal component
-1. implement text that appends "..." if its too long
+1. remove edit modals and make them side panels
 1. implement features w/ AI - see how long this takes
 1. implement light/dark mode w/ AI - see how long this takes
 1. real css